plouiserre/StressAPI/README.md

 ## Phases
 1. Contact an API OK
 2. Can configure the call of the API OK
-3. Install programm and clean the organization of the code
+3. Install programm and clean the organization of the code OK
-4. Store result in files
+4. Store result in files OK
 5. Can call many time an API
 6. Measure the time of the call
 7. Measure the weight of the answer